 Responsibilities include providing professional health care for employees of client companies under the direction of the supervising provider.
 Will assist providers with interviewing patients for medical and occupational histories, participate in pre-placement periodic, special, return-to-work, and termination examinations, assist with patient vitals.
 Will perform screening procedures, including EKGs, audiograms, pulmonary function tests, respirator fit tests, vision tests, blood draws and other biological specimens and prepare for lab analysis.
 Assist in maintaining an efficient health service clinic, process OHS RTP clinic patients according to each company’s protocol.
 Maintain records to meet medical, legal and client company requirements.
 Will perform and document daily calibration checks on pulmonary function and audiometric equipment to meet OSHA requirements and validate test results.

 STAFF SPECIALIST (level 8)

-The Staff Assistant will support research faculty in the Department of Family Medicine & Community Health.
+The Staff Assistant will support research faculty in the Department of Community and Family Medicine.
 This position will help with general office management, including office supplies order, arrange office space, printing, and scheduling meetings.
 This position will process procurement card purchases and travel-related expense reports.
 This position will assist with administrative tasks related to grant and manuscript submissions.
 The ideal candidate will have strong communication skills, clerical experience and be comfortable working in and learning various computer systems.